D-Brox/pysheng3/README.md

 A simple port of https://github.com/pysheng/pysheng for python3

 Download books from Google Books as PNG images.
 It can be run either from the command-line or using a simple GUI (graphical interface).
 It should work out-of-the box for Unix systems (GNU/Linux, BSD).
-Has not tested on Windows.
+Has not been tested on Windows.

 Install